Connect with others who understand.

 Most Heberden’s nodes are small, appearing no larger than a pea under the skin right next to the affected joints.
 Rheumatoid nodules can be this small, but they can also become as large as a lemon.

-Finally, Heberden’s nodes only occur on the joints closest to the ends of the fingers.
-If you have nodes anywhere else on your hands, they are not Heberden’s nodes and will be diagnosed as something else — possibly but not necessarily rheumatoid nodules.
-They could be cysts, infections, or the result of other conditions.
-Because of the diverse possible causes, it is important to talk to your rheumatologist as soon as you notice any new growths near or on your joints.
+Heberden’s nodes only occur on the joints closest to the ends of the fingers.
+If you have nodes anywhere else on your hands, they are not Heberden’s nodes.
+They may be rheumatoid nodules but could also be cysts, infections, or another condition.
+Because of the diverse possible causes, it’s important to talk to your rheumatologist as soon as you notice any new growths near or on your joints.

 The best way to manage Heberden’s nodes is to treat the underlying condition.
-Since the cause is most commonly osteoarthritis, treatment may involve osteoarthritis treatments such as physical therapy, medication, or even surgery.
+Since the cause is most commonly osteoarthritis, treatment may involve osteoarthritis treatments such as physical therapy, lifestyle changes, medication, and possibly surgery.

-Do you have symptoms of Heberden’s nodes or rheumatoid nodules?
-Share your experience in the comments below or by posting on myRAteam.
+Do you have Heberden’s nodes or rheumatoid nodules with RA?
+What was your diagnosis process like?
+Share your experience and tips in the comments below or by posting on your Activities page.

 A myRAteam Member